-ECVL 380-389 | LABORATORY TOPICS IN CIVIL ENGINEERING (0-3-1)
+ECVL 380-389 | LABORATORY TOPICS IN CIVIL ENGINEERING (0-3-1) Prerequisite: approval of the Dean | Upon demand

 Laboratory topics of interest to students and faculty which are not available in the existing Civil Engineering curriculum can be offered through this course.
 Prior approval of the course material and syllabus by the Dean is required.